We exist to help our guests discover the magic of the Murray River.

 A born and bred Riverland local, Dean has a long history with the land through agricultural enterprises and a keen interest in environmental management.

 Codey balances casual guiding with employment with a local builder.
-His adventurous and youthful spirit shares stories of the landscape and what it's like to grow up with the Murray River in your backyard.
+His adventurous and youthful spirit enable him to shares stories of the landscape and what it's like to grow up with the Murray River in your backyard.

 Heather’s passion for travel, adventure and the outdoors is hard to hide.
 Her enthusiasm while guiding is shared through her interpretation of the environment and her past experiences.

 After relocating to the Riverland 28 years ago, Mick has a strong affinity with the Riverland.
-From raising a family in the region to a long service with the SA Police Force, Mick is a passionate local and also sits on the Committee for the Renmark Hotel.
+From raising a family in the region to a long career with the SA Police Force, Mick is a passionate local and sits on the Board of the Renmark Hotel.

-Mick has recently transitioned from retirement into casual guiding for Murray River Walk where he shares his passion for wine and food with guests as your houseboat host.
+Mick has recently transitioned into casual guiding for Murray River Walk where he shares his passion for wine and food with guests as your houseboat host.

 Murray River Walk sources all of its food, wine and beverages from the Riverland or South Australia.